 My research program examines wildlife disease ecology and ecosystem health using amphibians in the boreal forest as a model system.

-One prong of my research program is evaluating ecosystem health by examining the health and population biology of amphibians in northern Alberta and the Northwest Territories.
-I am particularly interested in two pathogens implicated in global amphibian declines - ranaviruses and the chytrid fungus Batrachochytrium dendrobatidis - and the interactions of these pathogens with environmental stressors such as disturbances related to oil sands mining.
-I presented some of this research in July 2013 at the 2nd International Symposium on Ranaviruses and the 62nd International Conference of the Wildlife Disease Association.
-Collaborators on this research include Dr. Catherine Soos (Environment Canada) and Dr. Maria Forzan (Canadian Cooperative Wildlife Health Centre).
+One component of my research program is evaluating ecosystem health by examining the health and population biology of amphibians in northern Alberta and the Northwest Territories.
+I am particularly interested in two pathogens implicated in global amphibian declines, ranaviruses and the chytrid fungus Batrachochytrium dendrobatidis (Bd).
+The interactions of these pathogens with environmental stressors such as disturbances related to oil sands mining is a major focus of my work.

-Another prong of my research program is examining early ecological succession patterns and amphibian population biology at reclaimed wetlands in the Fort McMurray area.
+Another component of my research program is examining early ecological succession patterns and amphibian population biology at disturbed and reclaimed wetlands in the Fort McMurray area.
 I am collaborating with Dr. Jan Ciborowski (U Windsor) on this important avenue of research.

 Funding and Research Partners